Syhen/learn-from-datasets/README.md

 # Learn-from-datasets
-Learn deeplearning from public datasets &amp; state-of-the-art papers.
+Learn deeplearning from public datasets &amp; state-of-the-art papers or starter datasets by different models.

 # Who need this project?
 This project is for deeplearning learners who find no way to advance